vioshyvo/team-supermoniveto/README.md

 We divided the data set into a training set consisting of 80% of the news items, and into the test set and the validation set, which was used to compute the validation loss after each iteration to check for the convergence, each consisting of 10% of the corpus (In Keras term validation set is used in a bit different meaning than normally; I think that normally by the validation set is meant a set that is not used in the model selection phase, and which you use to estimate the generalization error of your best model).
 We decided not to do any cross-validation, because training of the models was slow enough even without it.

-### Initial modeling attempts
+### Initial modelling attempts

 Some verification of the model was done with 20K random sample from the data, which was split on the training set of 10K points and a test set of 10K points.
 A first thing we tried was a MLP with one hidden layer that was using a binary bag-of-words representation (on the file `text_project.ipynb`).
 This gave 79% F-score on the test set: this was a nice baseline for us to beat with more complicated models trained with the whole data set.

- Experiments with combination of CNN and LSTM were done on 20K sample from the data.
+Experiments with combination of CNN and LSTM were done on the same 20K split that above BOW model used.
+With this little data, the best results were similar to the F-score achieved by the simple MLP.
+The best performance I got was 0.7876 and it was achieved with one 1D convolutional layer with two following Dense layers with 512 and number of classes hidden units respectively.
+The best performance for LSTM-like network was with bidirectional LSTM, where it had the same dense layers, but instead of 1D convolution it had bidirectional LSTM layer with 100 memory units.
+This achieved F-score of 0.7067.

 ### CNN

-During the testing, we quickly realized that CNN was showing much better f score than any other models.
+During the testing, we quickly realized that CNN was showing much better F-score than any other models.
 As it seemed that the CNN was the way to go we experimented a lot of different sets of hyperparameters by hand (batch size, number of epochs, dimensionality of embeddings, with/without random initialisation for words not presented in Glove embedding set, number of convolutional layers, number and sizes of filters, size of dropout, with/without batch normalization, pool size, size and number of dense layers).
 After exhaustive search for the best hyperparameters we had some idea of what would be our chosen model for the competition.
-Most of the experiments with hyperparameters and their results (f scores) are saved in comments in text_processing.py module.
+Most of the experiments with hyperparameters and their results (F-scores) are saved in comments in text_processing.py module.
 Our best model has the following configuration:

 ![](CNN_conf.png)